walr-tech/.github/profile/README.md

 This organization is used to:

 - Host application code and shared libraries
-- Manage infrastructure-as-code using Bicep and Terraform
+- Manage infrastructure-as-code using Bicep (and eventually Terraform)
 - Run CI/CD pipelines via GitHub Actions
 - Organize development teams and enforce code governance